Video game therapy could boost recovery after brain injury

 Summary

-This study tests whether using augmented reality (AR) games can make rehabilitation therapy more engaging for people with acquired brain injury (from stroke or trauma).
-The goal is to see if this approach improves how often patients practice their exercises and their overall recovery.
-About 30 adults from a rehab hospital will try the AR program alongside standard care.
+This study tests if using augmented reality (AR) games can make rehabilitation therapy more engaging for people with acquired brain injury (like from a stroke or trauma).
+The goal is to see if this fun approach helps patients stick with their therapy, which could lead to better recovery.
+About 30 adults from a rehab hospital in Canada will try the AR program alongside their usual care.

 Disclaimer Read more